Lachlan-Mayne/english-notes/Lachlan's editing space/Maths Ultimate.md

 #### MA-T3 Trigonometric Functions and Graphs
 ##### Outcomes:
 - Uses detailed algebraic and graphical techniques to critically construct, model and evaluate arguments in a range of familiar and unfamiliar contexts
-- Applies the concepts and techniques of periodic
+- Applies the concepts and techniques of periodic functions in the solution of problems involving trigonometric graphs
+- Chooses and uses appropriate
 #### MA-C2 Differential Calculus

 ## Extension